nevilly/digital-Ads/README.md

 3. Checkout & Invoice Generation

    - Once ads are selected, users should be able to proceed to a checkout screen. ✔️✔️
-   - An invoice should be generated with details of booked ads, total cost, and payment options.
+   - An invoice should be generated with details of booked ads, total cost, and payment options.                   ✔️✔️

 4. Technical Documentation

-   - Provide a breakdown of the technology stack (frontend, backend, database, hosting).
+   - Provide a breakdown of the technology stack (frontend, backend, database, hosting).                             ✔️✔️

    - Define API integrations (if needed for payments or other functionalities).

    - Security measures for handling user data.
    Considerations for scalability and future enhancements.

+## "creativity is encouraged."
+Extra functiion